thingetoo/speech-synthesis/README.md

 # Text 2 Speech
 > Type in your message and hear it played back to you!
-Select different voices and event change the speed and pitch of the sound.
+Select different voices and even change the speed and pitch of the message.

 ## Table of contents
 * [General info](#general-info)